nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 to [open an issue](https://github.com/nginxinc/nginx-kubernetes-gateway/issues/new?assignees=&labels=proposal&projects=&template=enhancement.md&title=) on GitHub.

+Not every enhancement warrants an Enhancement Proposal. _If_ the enhancement issue requires an Enhancement Proposals, the maintainers will add the label `enhancement-proposal-needed` to the issue.

 ### 3. Agree on the Goals (Provisional)

 Write the first version of your Enhancement Proposal using the [template](/docs/proposals/template.md), including only